Celebrating the class of 2018

 What was your inspiration for choosing this path?

 My interest in global affairs, peace and conflict came as a surprise to me.
-In my final year of high school my world issues teacher (Dr. Lloyd Kornelsen, former department head of peace and conflict studies) showed a documentary about an infectious disease outbreak in Niger.
+In my final year of high school my world issues teacher (Dr. Lloyd Kornelsen, former char/associate chair of the joint masters program with the University of Winnipeg) showed a documentary about an infectious disease outbreak in Niger.
 The solution to preventing that particular disease was as simple as using mouthwash once weekly.
 Hearing how there was such a simple solution to a massive issue really moved me.
 I started a petition, writing major mouth wash companies to see if they would donate their products.
 It didn’t happen, but it sparked a desire to find practical solutions to complex problems, wherever and however I could.
 I realized that if I had the education to back up this approach, I would be able to access complex situations and work with communities to determine the best way through.

 What was your greatest obstacle in your post-secondary journey?

 The greatest obstacle happened in my last year of university.
 Part way through my graduate degree my life took a very major turn on a personal level.
 I had been a D-student in high school and was terrified that all the work I’d done in university to get good grades would go to waste.
 I was able to get through it by being honest with faculty about what was happening and finding a solid group of students in the peace and conflict studies program.
 We all looked out for each other.
 Even when we each faced personal struggles, the classroom was an opportunity to focus on studies and encourage each other.

 What is the most interesting thing that happened to you at the U of M?